£25

 - Identify priority actions for dietitians, nutritionists, and healthcare professionals in achieving Net Zero and wider environmental targets

-- Translate emerging evidence on sustainable and plant-rich diets into safe, evidence-informed practice
+- Translate emerging evidence on sustainable and plant-rich diets into safe, evidence-informed practice applied appropriately to different areas of practice

 - Apply practical strategies to reduce waste, optimise menus, and improve sustainability in both hospital and community settings